Share this Post

 Sump Pump Discharge Line Freeze Prevention

-The Freeze-Flow fixture is connected directly to the PVC discharge pipe and stepped up to an expander connection to the dry well pipe for a clean look.
+The Freeze-Free fixture is connected directly to the PVC discharge pipe and stepped up to an expander connection to the dry well pipe for a clean look.
 It is the best way to guard against discharge line backup and basement flooding during the winter, or anytime.
 If you need help with any basement waterproofing problems, give American Dry Basement Systems a call at 888-748-2002, or book a free appointment online.